Lefroy Brooks Faucets

 The ownership of the product line is distributed amongst several companies organized and residing in the United Kingdom.

-Only Lefroy Brooks Diffusion, Ltd. seems to have survived and is still active as a subsidiary of Davroc, Ltd a distributor of high-end European bathroom fixtures and accessories, including bath towel rails from Bard & Brazier, Ltd., also owned by Davroc, and the only company in the group that appears to actually manufacture its wares in the U.K.
+Only Lefroy Brooks Diffusion, Ltd. seems to have survived and is still active as a subsidiary of Davroc, Ltd a distributor of high-end European bathroom fixtures and accessories, including bath towel rails from Bard & Brazier, Ltd., also owned by Davroc, and the only company in the group that appears to actually manufacture some of its wares in the U.K. (not including faucets, however).

 These companies have two people in common: Pietro Corbisiero, a U.K. resident of Italian citizenship who is a director of all of them and, according to Companies House records, also a director of a dozen or so other U.K. companies — all seeming to have something to do with the distribution and sale of plumbing and sanitary wares and accessories; and Andrew Russell Christopher, a director and commonly the managing director, of most of these same companies.